zcrayman/tut-data/5/README.md

 To support this, you need to extend the persistence domain to provide notifications across all application instances every time the status of an order is updated.

-To achieve this, you will use the Continuous Query feature of Gemfire to generate update notification events on every application instance when a modification is made.
+To achieve this, you will use the Continuous Query feature of GemFire to generate update notification events on every application instance when a modification is made.

 ## Data Grids and Continuous Queries